doanamo/Game-Engine-12-2013/Readme.md

 Notable features:
 - Font loading and rendering using signed distance fields.
-- Cache system for storing expensive calculations between application executions.
+- Cache system for storing expensive calculations between application's executions.
-- Basic 2D rendering done with shaders and batching/instancing.
+- Very efficient 2D sprite rendering achieved with batching and instancing.
+- Scripting Lua engine where the entire game logic resides.
+- Entity/Component system for all game objects.
+- Elegant logging system using stream operators.
 - Quake like console with input and variables.
-- Elegant logging system using stream operators.
-- Scripting engine using Lua where the entire game resides.
-- Entity/Component scene system.

 How to Build
 ====